FerranVidalB/ig-bot-list-of-accounts-and-like-py/README.md

 # Description

 Selenium py app to automatically get a list of accounts that liked a determinated post.
-Then goes like the first post of each one.
+Then goes and like the first post of each one.

 ## Settings